Texas Holdem Terms

 Betting On the Come

-Making a bet with the hope that certain community cards will fall and complete a stronger hand you don’t have yet.
+Betting on the come is making a wager with the hope that certain community cards will fall and complete a stronger hand you don’t have yet.

 Big Blind

-The large forced blind bet.
+The big blind is the larger forced blind bet.
 This wager comes from the player two spots to the left of the dealer button.

 Blank